A $C^1$-It\^o's formula for flows of semimartingale distributions: A -It o's formula for flows of semimartingale distributions

 \begin{remark} $\mathrm{(i)}$ The above theorem proves that $(\F(t, Y_t, m_t))_{t \ge 0}$ is a weak Dirichlet process.
 Moreover, it is {continuous} so that the decomposition in \eqref{eq:ItoC1} is unique.

 $\mathrm{(ii)}$ The above result extends the classical $C^1$-It\^o's formula such as in Gozzi and Russo \cite{Gozzi and Russo}.
 Our new feature is that $F$ depends on $(m_t)_{t \ge 0}$, the conditional marginal distribution of the semimartingale $X$.
-The main reason to consider a semimartingale $X$ rather than a general weak Dirichlet process is that, technically, we will use the integral w.r.t. the finite variation part $A$ of $X$ in the proof.
+The main reason to consider a semimartingale $X$ rather than a general weak Dirichlet process is that, technically, we will use the integral w.r.t. the finite variation part $A$ of $X$ to handle to conditional expectation terms in the proof (see in particular the proof of Lemma \ref{lemm:QV_exp_lim}).
+It is an open question to us whether this formula still holds true if the process $A$ in \eqref{eq:structure_X} is only assumed to be orthogonal, so that $X$ is only a weak Dirichlet process.

 \end{remark}